Yuh-Line Niou: 2022 congressional candidacy

 In December 2021, Niou stated her intention to issue a primary challenge against state Senator Brian P. Kavanagh of New York's 26th State Senate district.
 In May 2022, Niou announced she was instead running for Congress in New York's 10th congressional district.
 She was endorsed by the Working Families Party, Sunrise Movement NYC, New York Communities for Change, New York City Public Advocate Jumaane Williams, State Sen. Julia Salazar, State Assemblymember Ron Kim, Mayor of Boston Michelle Wu, former gubernatorial candidate Cynthia Nixon, former candidate for Manhattan District Attorney Tahanie Aboushi, and dozens of other elected officials, activists, and organizations.

 Niou garnered about 1,300 fewer votes than Dan Goldman in the crowded Democratic primary from in-person ballots according to the Associated Press.
-While the race was not certified by the New York City Board of Elections until September 14, she conceded the primary on September 6 after most of the remaining absentee ballots had been counted.
+She conceded the primary on September 6 after most of the remaining absentee ballots had been counted.
 She decided against a third-party challenge to Goldman using the Working Families Party ballot line in the general election, citing her priority of defending democracy in other competitive races and lack of resources needed to mount a serious challenge against the Democratic nominee.
 Goldman won the general election with 84% of the vote.

+Post Assembly Activities

+Niou worked with The Chinatown Defense Network Coalition.
+She also worked with Hands Off New York between the month when she left The New York State Assembly and announcing her run for the New York State Senate.

+2026 New York State Senate Primary

+In January 2026, Niou decided to run for New York State Senate's 27th District; the district consists of the neighborhoods of Greenwich Vilage, the East Villiage, Tribeca, The Financial District, and neighborhoods in between.
+The seat is being vacated by New York State Senator Brian Kavanaugh in January 2027; Kavanaugh decided not to run for reelection in November 2026.
+New York State Assemblywoman Grace Lee was her only challenger in the Democratic Party Primary on June 23.
+This primary is the first election in New York county (or the borough of Manhattan) history where only 2 female candidates of East Asian ancestry ran for an open seat in the New York State Senate.
+Unlike the results of their last primary for the Assembly seat, Lee defeated Niou in this contest.

 Political positions

-Abortions
+Abortion

 Niou has a 100% rating from Planned Parenthood for her support of abortion rights.
 She has voted to expand legal protections for abortion providers in New York and prohibit extradition of abortion providers to other states.
 She said codifying abortion rights is one of her first priorities if she were to be elected to Congress in an interview with New York Magazine.